Lab-Topology-Builder/LTB-K8s-Backend/docs/concepts.md

 ## Lab Template

-A `LabTemplate` is a Kubernetes costume resource (CR), that defines a template for a lab.
+A `LabTemplate` is a Kubernetes custom resource (CR), that defines a template for a lab.
 It contains information about which nodes are part of the lab, their configuration, and how they are connected to each other.

 ## Lab Instance